 When you log into MyAP, you will see the following:

-Can I submit payment for all my exams at once?
+Can I submit payment for all my Fall and Spring courses’ exams at once?

-Students will not be to complete the Join Code step for an exam or a course until that course has commenced.
+Students will not be to complete the Join Code and Activation step for a course/exam until that course has commenced.